SecurityRAT/SecurityRAT/README.md

 - create JIRA tickets for particular requirements in a batch mode in developer queues
 - import the main JIRA ticket into the tool anytime in order to see progress of the particular tickets

+# Quick and easy start
+- if you want to play around with the SecurityRAT tool, you can pull the our docker image [securityrat/all_in_one](https://hub.docker.com/r/securityrat/all_in_one/).
+- ofcourse for that you will need to install [docker](https://docs.docker.com/engine/installation/) on your system.
+- **important: this setup is not suitable for a production environment!**

 # Prerequisities:
 - As this project is originally based on [JHipster](http://jhipster.github.io/), lot of prerequisities are common with this project.
 The following are necessary:
   - [JAVA 8 (JDK)](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)